rwaming/next_karaoke_remote/README.md

 - In process...

+1. HTML(Next.js)

+   - Use Semantic tag, looking for that in Docs.
+   - Mix elements and Compoenets properly.

+2. CSS(SCSS)

+   - Tailwind : Use TailwindCSS at first.
+   - OOCSS : When classes in a element is too long to read easily, name according to OOCSS.
+   - BEM : When it is considered a specific element should have a kind of own class name, name according to BEM.

+3. TypeScript

+   I am a user to use Typescript at first. so...
+The document of it and to study it is needed.

+- Write the concepts and symantics.

+4. React, Next.js
+   This is same to TypeScript.
+   - Write React hook I didn't know
+   - Write Next.js' main function

 #### ~~#4 - Set SASS, ESLint and Prettier, Stylelint, PostCSS sorting or CSS declaration sorter~~

 - ✔️ PostCSS Sorting in VScode